by Sergio Muscat Published 01/12/2010

 He states: "In architecture, as in art, there have been various influential movements over the centuries.
 And once you understand why certain structures have been created in the way they have, it becomes easier to interpret that particular building.

-There are 209 days to get ready for the Societies Convention and Trade Show at The Hilton London Metropole Hotel ...
+There are 225 days to get ready for The Societies of Photographers Convention and Trade Show at The Hilton London Metropole Hotel ...